Fever Pitch (1997 film): Plot

 Paul does not get the job.
 Arsenal lose an important game, weakening their chances of winning the title.
 Sarah comes over to offer sympathy over the interview, but the Arsenal loss is what is upsetting him.
 She says "it's only a game" which makes Paul very angry, as he has never cared about anything more.
 They argue and she leaves, their relationship seemingly over.

 The school's big football championship final comes.
-Robert misses a penalty kick and the match.
+Robert misses a penalty kick and loses the match.
 Paul asks him if he had the choice between success in this match or a positive outcome of the Arsenal-Liverpool league championship contest, what would he decide; his answer is the latter.
 So Paul suggests he focus on the bigger game, consoling him by humorously suggesting he had "done his bit" by missing a penalty.

 Just before the match that will decide the title in Liverpool, Sarah checks in with Paul.
 Unsure if she will be able to see it, she wishes them luck, knowing the team must win by two goals.
 He reveals that he has resigned from his teaching post, as he needs to seek better pay elsewhere and considers it untenable that they remain colleagues with him the estranged father of her child.

 Everyone who is watching the match on TV is very nervous.
 Paul complains to Steve that it is "too depressing" to watch as Arsenal are sure to fail, and suggests he will leave the flat, but then cannot tear himself away.

 Even Sarah discovers the team is 1-0 up, sneaking a look while at a house party with her students.
 She leaves and grabs a taxi to Paul's, arriving at his door with one minute of the match remaining.
-Sarah's buzzing up at such an inopportune moment earns her a myriad of profanity out the window, as Paul shouts out that the interruption comes at the worst occasion of his life.
+Sarah's buzzing up at such an inopportune moment earns her a myriad of profanity out of the window, as Paul shouts out that the interruption comes at the worst occasion of his life.

 Suddenly realising it could be Sarah, Paul runs down to catch her, but she has gone.
 Hurrying back upstairs, he just manages to see the winning goal scored in the final moments of the match.
 It being the first time the club had won the league after an 18-year-drought, the area comes alive with celebrations, as excited Arsenal fans pour into the streets.
 The initially saddened Sarah gets swept away by the wave of supporters.
 Meanwhile, Paul and Steve also celebrate, Paul now trying to assure Steve that he never lost faith that Arsenal would win.

 Paul and Sarah find each other in the street amongst the crowds and kiss, instantly rekindling their relationship.
 From then on, he moves on with his life with her.
 Paul states that his happiness is no longer dependent on Arsenal.